GoodModsLab-Official/BranchSave/README.md

 In order to start working in your project with our language, it is enough to install one source file, or install our editor.
 The source code is in the source file.

+## Getting Branch Save / Documentation
+To get started with Branch Save, just install your favorite development environment.
+However, for a start, we recommend using our editor, for familiarization.
+Our tools and development environment will help you create a project for Branch Save.

+ See our __[website](https://goodmodslab-official.github.io)__ for instructions on how to get started with this, or read our wiki:

+ * Project creation for Branch Save
+ * Simple mod
+ * Tutorials and demos